66Origin/actix-nats/README.md

 ## Description

-Actix actor for NATS Message Broker
+Actix actor for NATS Message Broker.
+Makes use of our `nitox` NATS Async client

 ## Documentation